cosmos/sdk-tutorials/academy/4-my-own-chain/game-deadline.md

 $ ignite generate proto-go
 ```

 On each update the deadline will always be _now_ plus a fixed duration.
 In this context, _now_ refers to the block's time.
+You cannot use a non-deterministic `Date.now()`, which would be different on each execution.
 Declare this duration as a new constant, plus how the date is to be represented, i.e. encoded in the saved game as a string:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/58199af8/x/checkers/types/keys.go#L38-L39]
 const (